Airline Industry Rocked By Coronavirus Outbreak As Travel Drops By 96 Percent

 The worldwide restrictions that have been put in place amid the spread of the virus have brought a near-total dropoff in air travel, CNN reported.
 Citing a number of metrics to measure the airline industry, the report noted that the number of people traveling by plane has dropped by close to 96 percent during the pandemic.

-The report noted that the Transportation Security Administration screened close to 95,000 travelers at airport checkpoints on Wednesday, compared to 2.3 million on the same day in 2019.
-That total number of people flying across the United States is just one-third of what the single-busiest airport in the country was used to seeing in a single day.
+The report noted that the Transportation Security Administration (TSA) screened close to 95,000 travelers at airport checkpoints on Wednesday, compared to 2.3 million on the same day in 2019.
+The total number of people flying across the United States is just one-third of what the single-busiest airport in the country was used to seeing in a single day.
 As Business Insider noted last year, Atlanta’s Hartsfield-Jackson airport normally sees one-third of a million people every day.

 “Hartsfield-Jackson earned the title of world’s busiest airport after it saw more than 107 million passengers in 2018.
 That’s nearly 300,000 passengers going through the airport every day,” the report noted.